AZapata27/AZapata27/README.md

 FullStack Developer in training

-- 🔭 I am currently working at TigoUne Pereira as an intern in systems management
+- ⚡ I am currently working at TigoUne Pereira as an intern in systems management

 - 🌱 I´v been learning JavaScript Angular and ReactJS to built awesome interactive frontend

-- ⚡ I'm looking to collaborate on a Software developer company, full time - remote or located in Colombia

 - 📫 Contact me: Azapata@uc.edu.co,  Linkedin: - [Andres Zapata](https://www.linkedin.com/in/andres-zapata-aristizabal/)